fractal2k/Gradient-Descent/_posts/2021-06-23-the-basics-of-linear-algebra-part-1.md

     </video>
 </figure>

-The implication we get from this is important: **You can obtain any vector by multiplying the basis vectors by some scalar and adding them** (not the complete truth.
-We discuss why in a later chapter where I talk about *span*).
+<p id='lsystems-ref'>The implication we get from this is important: <strong>You can obtain any vector by multiplying the basis vectors by some scalar and adding them</strong> (not the complete truth.
+We discuss why in a later chapter where I talk about <em>span</em>).</p>

 That sounds trivial at first but think about it.
 This property will hold regardless of which basis vectors we pick.
 We could pick \\(\boldsymbol{u}=[0.72,\ 1.234]\\) and \\(\boldsymbol{v}=[-1.2,\ 3.5]\\) as the basis vectors, and we would still be able to obtain any point we want on the entire graph by multiplying them by some scalars and adding them.